 Furthermore, your hardware device can be secured with a PIN code, passphrase, or both, but seed phrases cannot.

-But what if I lose or break my hardware wallet?
+But what if I lose or break my hardware device?

 In the unlikely event that your hardware device is lost or damaged, you can still use the remaining keys in your multisig setup to send your funds.

-That being said, if you have funds on the hardware wallet's standalone key, you DO need to retain the seed phrase, since that is your only backup should something happen to the hardware wallet.
+That being said, if you have funds on the hardware device's standalone key, you DO need to retain the seed phrase, since that is your only backup should something happen to the hardware device.
 It's for this reason that we recommend that you use your Casa hardware device exclusively with Casa.

 What if I don't want to go seedless?